 More so, the agency noted 36 countries around the world are already facing extreme high levels of water stress and according to the World Water Development Report 2017, about two thirds of the world population currently live in areas that experience water scarcity for at least one month a year.

 Among the effects water scarcity has on children is their own survival.
 During times of droughts children risk dying of thirst but also have less access to food and they need to travel longer distances to collect water.
 For example, the report estimates 200 million hours are lost every day by women and girls around the world gathering water.
 This ultimately means less time to go to school, study and play.

 Also, droughts have multiple effects of poor communities.
-Crops can fail, livestock may die and income drops which leads to food insecurity and rising food prices, driving families further into poverty.
+Crops can fail, livestock may die and income drops which leads to food insecurity and rising food prices, driving families further IGNORE INTO poverty.

 Similarly, when water becomes scarce people may resort to drinking unsafe water which puts them at risk of deadly diseases.
 Water and sanitation diseases are one of the leading causes of death in children under 5 years old, explains UNICEF.
 Over 800 children die every day form diarrhea linked unsafe water, sanitation and hygiene.

 “Today's children, and their children, will bear the brunt of climate change.
 We must work together to make sure children are at the heart of climate discussions and decisions – and to make sure their voices are heard,” concludes UNICEF.